thomasgoldstein/zabuyaki/res/src/tiled/README.md

 Go to the layers tab.
 Create **Object layer**.
 Rename it to "collision".
 Only the first "collision" layer will be used.
 All the rest object layers named "collision" will be ignored.

 Now you can add collision objects into the game.
-The collision objects names optional.
+The collision objects names are optional.

 To select / edit certain objects go to the **Objects** tab (at the right) and expand the collision layer list.